hollystill/LowCostGNSS/README.md

 ## Motivation

 GNSS (global navigation satellite system) positioning is ubiquitous in the cryospheric sciences, with uses ranging from routine field site navigation tasks to precise monitoring and measurement of deformation.
-While applications have proliferated, the cost of access to the state of the art has remained high with “survey” or “geodetic” grade receivers priced at 10s of thousands USD.
+Glaciological applications typically use geodetic or ‘survey-grade’ GNSS receivers that retail for >$20,000 NZD per unit.
+High equipment costs can be prohibitive to scientific discovery, limiting the concurrent deployment of multiple GNSS receivers over large areas of interest and restricting access to users with well-financed research programs.

  Low-cost, mass-market, open-source GNSS chip devices - a relatively new and rapidly developing technology - are an alternative to the proprietary systems typically used in glacier and other cryosphere studies.
 Coupled with a low-cost patch antenna, these systems are light and compact, with relatively low power consumption and a cost of entry around 500 USD.

-High equipment costs can be prohibitive to scientific discovery, limiting the concurrent deployment of multiple GNSS receivers over large areas of interest and restricting access to users with well-financed research programs.
-Our work shows that alternatives are readily available and we encourage everybody to adopt them.
+Here we demonstrate the set-up of a low-cost, u-blox GNSS units for use in glaciated environments.
+Our work shows that alternatives to expensive survey-grade systems are readily available and we encourage everybody to adopt them.

 ## Overview of the low-cost GNSS system